FrazNaveed/documentation-site/README.md

 1. Build a feature that requires changes to the PayloadCMS schema. (see below)
 2. Pay close attention to the console where Payload is running.
 It may need confirmation before certain types of schema changes.
-3. When your changes are stable and ready to be deployed, run `npm run migrate:create`, and Payload will track all of your the changes that need to be made to the remote database, writing a new migration script (with a timestamp) to the `/migrations` folder.
+3. When your changes are stable and ready to be deployed, run `npm run migrate:create`, and Payload will track all of the changes that need to be made to the remote database, writing a new migration script (with a timestamp) to the `/migrations` folder.
 4. Commit your migration file(s) to version control along with the feature you're pushing.
 Before the build, we will run